Cary is the Executive Director of Laity Lodge Camping Programs, serving campers and families in the same Canyon where his own family began.

 For more than a decade, William has exhibited amazing servant-leadership skills as Guest Services Manager.
 In addition to the high-quality Foundation Camp group engagement, orientation, and checkout process, William has worked closely with the Canyon Operations Team to assist in managing the daily needs of the grounds and facilities.
 Prior to joining the Foundation in 2003, William was Headmaster at Alpine Christian Academy in Colorado and prior to that time, he was a coach and teacher at two large private high schools in Houston, Texas.
 William has degrees from both The University of Texas and Rice University.

-Matt has served Christian camps for over ten years, coming to the Foundation from Camp Forest Springs in Westboro, Wisconsin.
-Prior to this position, he helped with fundraising and facilitating annual family camp activities and special events in his role as Development Associate, also at Camp Forest Springs.
-Working in both the program and kitchen services side of a family camp provides Matt with a unique perspective of meeting needs for guests and program members.
+Matt has served Christian camps for over ten years.
+Prior to his work with the Foundation, he helped with fundraising and facilitating annual family camp activities and special events in his role as Development Associate, at Camp Forest Springs in Westboro, Wisconsin.
+Working in both the program and kitchen services side of family camp provides Matt with a unique perspective of meeting needs for guests and program members.
 Prior to Camp Forest Springs, Matt was the Program and Retreats Director for South Side Mission in Peoria, Illinois, a camp for underprivileged youth.

 His education experience is also strategically aligned to this role.
 After graduating with an Associate of Arts in Business degree, Matt earned a Bachelor of Science in Biblical Studies from Cairn University.
 He then continued his education by earning an Associate of Arts degree in Culinary Arts from Fox Valley Technical College.
 Matt met his wife, Julie, at a Christian camp when they were both attending college.